 Another shorthand to make your life easier:

-. stands for “current directory”, meaning if you are currently in the
+. stands for “current directory”, meaning if you are

 ~/Desktop directory, you can run the script by simply typing: